NuLink-network/nulink-sdk-demo/README.md

       //Configure the parameters of the network that you connect to.
 Parameters for networks that are not connected do not need to be configured.

       //the nulink bsc testnet porter address. in the nulink testnet,
-      //you can use the address: https://agent.testnet.nulink.org/porter
+      //you can use the address: https://agent.testnet.nulink.org/crosschain/porter
       REACT_APP_BSC_TESTNET_PORTER_URI= xxxxx
       //the bsc testnet web3 rpc url. example:
       REACT_APP_BSC_TESTNET_WEB3_RPC_URL=xxxxx
-      //the nulink conflux testnet porter address. in the nulink testnet,
-      //you can use the address: https://agent.testnet.nulink.org/conflux/porter
-      REACT_APP_CONFLUX_ESPACE_TESTNET_PORTER_URI= xxxxx
       //the conflux testnet web3 rpc url. example:
       REACT_APP_CONFLUX_ESPACE_TESTNET_WEB3_RPC_URL=xxxxx